On behalf of The Law Office of Gustavo E. Frances, P.A.

 - One parent adopts a child that is biologically related to their spouse.

-Under Florida law, the rights of adoptive parents are the same as they would be if they were the biological parent.
+Under Florida law, the rights of adoptive parents are the same as they would be if they were biological parents.
 This means that the Florida family court system will treat the adoptive parent just like any other parent in a divorce.

 For example, if a man adopts his wife’s biological son and the two get divorced, the adoptive father has the same legal rights as the birth mother.
 The child’s biological father has no legal rights in this matter.